close up of addict buying dose from drug dealer

 Schedule I Controlled Substances

-The FDA considers Schedule I controlled substances to have no acceptable medical use, as well as a high risk of potential abuse.
-These drugs include heroin, LSD, peyote, ecstasy, and marijuana.
-However, NJ drug laws take a much lighter stance on marijuana.
-New Jersey is one of many states that has already legalized the recreational possession of marijuana, up to a certain amount.
+The DEA considers Schedule I controlled substances to have no acceptable medical use, as well as a high risk of potential abuse.
+These drugs include heroin, LSD, peyote, and ecstasy.
+While marijuana remains federally Schedule I, New Jersey has legalized adult recreational possession of up to 6 ounces.

 Schedule II Controlled Substances